spark-js/spark/README.md

 ## Life cycle
-Since spark.js is just a helper library for Web Components, all the standard Web Component library events happen automatically.
+Since spark.js is just a helper library for Web Components, all the standard Web Component events happen automatically.

 For each of the below life cycles, you must call `super()` when providing your own functionality.
 This ensures that spark.js functionality get called whenever you provide your own functions.